dagnelies/open-street-data/README.md

 Country data dumps from OpenStreetMaps in GeoJson format

+### Countries

+Sometimes, it is not even clear if an area is an independent country or not.
+Take Kosovo for example.
+Half of the world consider it to be a sovereign country, the other half consider it to be a part of Serbia.
+See https://en.wikipedia.org/wiki/International_recognition_of_Kosovo for more details.

 ### Remarks regarding area handling

 "Closed Ways" can be interpreted as both a "way" or an "area" depending on what it represents.